rakeshsarma/DSI/README.md

 *  If someone has visited and browsed through number of pages, she/he definitely has purchase intent.
 Convert these kinds of customers by sending
 * Follow-up emails with product.
 Low hanging fruits that can easily convert.
 *  Conversion rate is dropping after 30 yrs. of age.
 The UI might not be good for older ppl.
 *  Users with Old accounts are easy targets, easily convertible.
-Ask marketing to run a campaign around those types of users.
+Ask marketing to run a campaign around those types of users. <br>

 2. Funnel Conversion: Website funnel analysis to observer the behavior of converted users.
-* The behavior of male and female users is almost same.
-* Conversion rate is almost same for each gender.
-* The issue is with device used to access the site.
-* Mobile device's conversion rate is 100% higher than desktop site.
+i) The behavior of male and female users is almost same. ii) Conversion rate is almost same for each gender. iii) The issue is with device used to access the site. iv) Mobile device's conversion rate is 100% higher than desktop site.
-* The problem is with product.
-Ask product to run A/B tests to test the layout of the desktop site to increase conversion rate.
-* Product can start with imitating the layout of mobile App on desktop/ web version.
+v) The problem is with product.
+Ask product to run A/B tests to test the layout of the desktop site to increase conversion rate. vi) Product can start with imitating the layout of mobile App on desktop/ web version.